daydy16/MMM-Tado/README.md

 Forked from https://github.com/WouterEekhout and updated with the new login flow supported by Tado.

+> ⚠️ **Deprecation Notice:**
+> I no longer use or maintain this plugin.
+> I suggest switching to [MMM-HomeAssistantDisplay by wonderslug](https://github.com/wonderslug/MMM-HomeAssistantDisplay).

 ### The module displays the following information:

 * A symbol to show if the heater is currently active.